RosemaryOjwang/finance-automation-python/README.md

 - Upload a CSV file of your transactions
 - Clean and preprocess data with Pandas
 - Categorize and filter transactions
+- Visualize income and expenses with Plotly charts

 ---
 ## Tech Stack